 Barge and truck loading pipes should be free of debris, cracks, or blockages.
 Truck and barge loading hose couplings should have no rough edges and barge loading boom should be maintained and tested.

 All sampling equipment should be maintained and in good operating condition prior to watering up the facilities.
+In 2019, the bypass system will begin operations on March 1.

 Maintain juvenile PIT-tag system as required (see “Columbia Basin PIT-tag Information System, General Gate Maintenance and Inspection, Walla Walla District”, February 2003).
 Coordinate with PSMFC.